Security Assertion Markup Language

 An important use case that SAML addresses is web-browser single sign-on (SSO).
 Single sign-on is relatively easy to accomplish within a security domain (using cookies, for example) but extending SSO across security domains is more difficult and resulted in the proliferation of non-interoperable proprietary technologies.
 The SAML Web Browser SSO profile was specified and standardized to promote interoperability.
+In practice, SAML SSO is most commonly used for authentication into cloud-based business software.

 Overview

 The SAML specification defines three roles: the principal (typically a human user), the identity provider (IdP) and the service provider (SP).
 In the primary use case addressed by SAML, the principal requests a service from the service provider.
 The service provider requests and obtains an authentication assertion from the identity provider.
 On the basis of this assertion, the service provider can make an access control decision, that is, it can decide whether to perform the service for the connected principal.

 At the heart of the SAML assertion is a subject (a principal within the context of a particular security domain) about which something is being asserted.
 The subject is usually (but not necessarily) a human.
-As in the SAML 2.0 Technical Overview, the terms subject and principal are used interchangeably in this document.
+As in the SAML 2.0 Technical Overview, the terms subject and principal are used interchangeably.

-Before delivering the subject-based assertion from IdP to the SP, the IdP may request some information from the principal—such as a user name and password—in order to authenticate the principal.
-SAML specifies the content of the assertion that is passed from the IdP to the SP.
-In SAML, one identity provider may provide SAML assertions to many service providers.
-Similarly, one SP may rely on and trust assertions from many independent IdPs.
+Before delivering the subject-based assertion from Identity Provider to the Service Provider, the Identity Provider may request some information from the principal (such as a user name and password) in order to authenticate the principal.
+SAML specifies the content of the assertion that is passed from the Identity Provider to the Service Provider.
+In SAML, one Identity Provider may provide SAML assertions to many Service Providers.
+Similarly, one Service Provider (SP) may rely on and trust assertions from many independent Identity Providers (IdP).